needle-mirror/com.unity.2d.animation/Documentation~/SpriteSkin.md

 By setting the Sprite Skin’s **Root Bone** property to the correct GameObject Transform, Sprite Skin will then map the GameObject Transform to the Sprite’s rigged bone of the same name.
 For the **Auto Rebind** to be successful, the name and the hierarchy of the rigged bones and the GameObject Transforms must match.
 This means that changing the name of the bones in the Skinning Editor will require you to update the names of the GameObject Transforms to match as well.

 ## Deformation methods
 Starting from 2D Animation 10 (Unity 2023.1), Sprite Skins can be deformed using two different methods, CPU and GPU deformation.
-However, do note that GPU deforomation is only available with the [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest).
+However, do note that GPU deformation is only available with the [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest).

 ### Usage guidelines
 The option to choose between CPU and GPU deformation allows projects to pick where the deformation should happen, on the CPU or the GPU.
 Projects which are heavily using the CPU for their different systems are therefore advised to use GPU deformation, and vice versa.

-Do also note that selecting GPU deformation will cause the Sprite to be rendered using the [SRP Batcher](https://docs.unity3d.com/Manual/SRPBatcher.html).
+Do also note that selecting GPU deformation will cause the Sprite to be rendered using the [SRP Batcher](https://docs.unity3d.com/6000.0/Documentation/Manual/SRPBatcher.html).
 This means that there is a small draw call cost per object.
 When selecting CPU deformation, the Sprites are dynamically batched, reducing the overall draw calls.
 We therefore advice choosing CPU deformation when a scene contains many low-polygon objects, and GPU deformation when a scene contains fewer high-polygon objects.

+**Note:** The 2D renderer uses its own dynamic batching system, which isn't affected by the **Dynamic Batching** setting in the Player settings window.

-As always, do verify the performance impact with [profiling tools](https://docs.unity3d.com/Manual/Profiler.html) and make changes according to the data, as every use case is unique.
+As always, do verify the performance impact with [profiling tools](https://docs.unity3d.com/6000.0/Documentation/Manual/Profiler.html) and make changes according to the data, as every use case is unique.

 ### Selecting CPU/GPU deformation
 1. Ensure your project is setup with the [Universal Render Pipeline (URP)](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@latest) package.